 - physical inspection of goods is not carried out in HK.

-We have assisted a lot of our clients to have successfully claimed for taxes not subject to HK taxes and some of them even have HK customers, HK suppliers or goods going through HK.
+We are experienced in offshore claim and have assisted a lot of our clients to have successfully claimed for taxes not subject to HK taxes and some of them even have HK customers, HK suppliers or goods going through HK.
 However any HK involvement will increase the possibility of being subject to HK taxes.

 Whether profits are subject to HK taxes is a matter of fact not a matter of law, so it depends on the evidence you can provide.
 As the HK Inland Revenue Department will select some transactions and request all the documents relating to these transactions to be submitted to ensure that all the company's operations are carried out outside HK.
 Therefore you are recommended to keep all the correspondence for all the transactions e.g. faxes, emails, telephone bills, memos of meetings, purchase orders, sales orders, shipping documents.
 You also need to retain the original or copies of your old passports so that you can provide the dates you visit HK.